walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 An execution logs `A` and then `B`.

-When a process cancelled (killed) by a user, a special flow `onCancel` is executed:
+When a process is cancelled (killed) by a user, a special flow `onCancel` is executed:

 ```yaml